 Any consultant firm shall submit their EoI online through the e-GP system at www.bolpatra.gov.np/egp on or before 12-01-2022 at 12:00.

 NTA’s billing monitoring system will be in compliance with Clause 17 of the Telecommunication Act, 1997.
-The clause grants the authority body to inspect and investigate the activities by the licensee (telecom operators) at any time.
+The clause grants the authority body to inspect and investigate the activities of the licensee (telecom operators) at any time.

-NTA has approved a set of tariffs for calls, data, SMS, and VAS for the telecom operators.
+NTA has approved a set of tariffs for calls, data, SMS, and VAS for telecom operators.
 But the complex and fast-charging tariffs by the telecom operators have stirred challenges.
 The suspicions of unauthorized charging have grown lately.
 Thus, NTA’s objective of the billing monitoring system follows consumers’ “dissatisfaction with over-billing, and even potential penalties by regulators.”

 The consultant will run a check on NTC, Ncell, and Smart Cell, 3 telecom operators in the country.
 This includes at least voice call, VAS, and data tests of 5 different tariffs and 2 SMS of 2 rate scenarios.
-When the consulting firm, completes the test of one operator, it will proceed for the other telecom.
+When the consulting firm, completes the test of one operator, it will proceed with the other telecom.

 All the monitoring will be conducted independently without any knowledge of the operators to derive accurate stats.

-So far, NTA has relied on the telecom operators for concerns with the billing.
+So far, NTA has relied on telecom operators for concerns with billing.
 However, they are not the most reliable metrics.
 This has compelled the regulator to develop its own system for authentic supervision.
 Monitoring the real-time charging of the services by operators, without their knowledge will help verify whether their charging systems are reliable or not.